 Is it not good that Kim Jong-un stopped firing his missiles?

-And they're wrong too.
+And they're wrong, too.

-That this is the environment we live in where people think they themselves are bigger than others.
+There's nobody that's been tougher on Russia than Donald Trump, that this is the environment we live in, where people think they themselves are bigger than others.

 How are you, sir?

-That they are taking on themselves the moral authority to break the law, to repudiate the commander in chief, to basically repudiate our whole constitutional process, and they are now going to decide what they think is right.
+That they are taking on themselves the moral authority to break the law, to repudiate the commander-in-chief, to basically repudiate our whole constitutional process.

-Uh I mean it's it's really an if you think about it, it is an amazing statement of their willingness to make themselves bigger than the entire American system, and it tells you what people mean when they talk about the swamp and they talk about the deep state.
+I mean, it's really, if you think about it, it is an amazing statement of their willingness to make themselves bigger than the entire American system.

 I mean, here's a person emerging anonymously in the New York Times to say, in essence, yes, I am the deep state, and I am going to do everything I can to make sure that President Trump cannot perform the job that the American people gave him.

-Now, if you think about it, that's an extraordinary statement of arrogance on the part of some person who didn't win the election, didn't run for office, has never told the rest of us what they believe in, but they've now decided not only that they're going to undermine the president of the States, but they're going to go to the New York Times and tell the rest of the country how proud they are of undermining the American president.
+But they've now decided not only that they're going to undermine the president of the United States, but they're going to go to the New York Times and tell the rest of the country how proud they are of undermining the American president.

 You know what's amazing?